lava/matplotlib-cpp/README.md

 * Right now, only a small subset of matplotlibs functionality is exposed.
 Stuff like save()/xlabel()/ylabel() etc. should be easy to add.

+* A lot of copying could be avoided if we generate numpy arrays directly instead of python lists